👥 222 job seekers have signed up so far.

 How I landed a higher-paying legal role through 50 LinkedIn applications

 Over about five months I applied to roughly 50 positions, almost all through LinkedIn, with a handful via Glassdoor.
 No networking events, no warm introductions, no carefully crafted cover letters.
 Just a well-put-together profile, a clean CV, and a lot of scrolling through job alerts on Sunday evenings.
 I'd always assumed that breaking into a better-paid in-house Legal Counsel role would mean knowing someone on the inside, or at least having a former colleague put in a word.
-That assumption was costing me confidence I didn't need to lose.
 The process took around 150 days from first application to accepted offer, which felt agonisingly slow at the time.
-There were weeks where nothing moved at all, and I genuinely wondered whether I was pitching myself at the right level or aiming at the right sectors.
+There were weeks where nothing moved at all, and I wondered whether I was pitching myself at the right level or aiming at the right sectors.
 Out of 50 applications I got three interviews, which sounds like a low conversion rate, but each one was for a role I'd read carefully and felt I could do well.
 I didn't spray applications around.
 I made sure my experience matched the specifics in the listing before I applied.
 The third interview process was where everything clicked.
 The role was hybrid, based in the UK, and came with a salary of £60,000, a meaningful step up from where I'd been.
 There were also travel perks built into the position that I hadn't even thought to look for when I started.
-I accepted without hesitation.
-A few things stand out as genuinely useful.
-Reading the job listing properly, not just skimming it, meant I could speak directly to what they wanted once I was in the room.
-Not having a referral clearly didn't disqualify me, so I'd push back on anyone who thinks LinkedIn applications are a black hole.
-And when the salary conversation started, I didn't undersell myself.
-I knew what the role was worth, and I held that line.
-It paid off.
+I accepted.

 LinkedInFull-timeHybrid